MarcusBuer/OBS-Anti-Mic-Monitoring-Desync/README.md

 #### Does it work on Windows / Linux?

-Currently this script is working on Windows and Linux (ALSA and Pulse Audio).
+Yes, the script is using the OBS API to get all sources that are inputs (including both audio and video), independently of platform.

-If you are using Linux with another audio engine/API, or MacOS, please load the script and open an [issue](https://github.com/MechanicallyDev/OBS-Anti-Mic-Monitoring-Desync/issues), including your OBS log (Help menu > Log Files > Upload Current/Last Log File), so I can locate within the log the proper prefix for the audio API and add to the list.
+If for some reason OBS does not show any sources, please load the script and open an [issue](https://github.com/MechanicallyDev/OBS-Anti-Mic-Monitoring-Desync/issues), including your OBS log (Help menu > Log Files > Upload Current/Last Log File).

 #### Can I use this script with more than one input at the same time?

-Yes, just copy and paste the `AntiMicMonitoringDesync.py` file several times on the folder, and add several instances on OBS.
+Yes, just copy and paste the `AntiMicMonitoringDesync.py` file several times on a folder, and add several instances of the script on OBS (one for each file).
 Each instance can control one audio input.

 #### Will I notice when the script runs?